jokecamp/FootballData/README.md

  - English Premier League 2013 only right now
  - Full Name - first and last

 I hope to add more data including players and score history.
+Feel free to send pull requests with any data sets you have.
+Over time I hope to normalize the data and establish proper relationships.